 Assemble the pieces and paste them onto a background page as shown.

-If you like this craft, but want to have the template and the instructions in an accessible format, then check out my free Christmas Scissor Cutting Printables!
+If you like the instructions on this page, but want to have the cutting template and the instructions in a downloadable PDF format, then check out my free Christmas Scissor Cutting Printables!

-If your child struggled with this Christmas tree cutting activity, try my scissor skills and cutting templates resources to help your child develop better scissor skills.
+If your child struggled to cut out the shapes in this Christmas tree cutting activity, try my scissor skills and cutting templates resources to help your child develop better scissor skills.

 Thank you for visiting my site!
-I hope you found this activity helpful!
+I hope you were inspired by this simple Christmas cutting activity!

 Why not sign up for OT Mom Activity Updates - my occasional newsletter to keep you in touch with the latest additions to my site?